ManiacalLabs/Platypus/docs/Assembly.md

 ![](img/Assembly/female_headers.jpg)

 For this part it is important that the four 8-pin female headers be aligned correctly.
-We highly recommend using the motor drivers you plan to use to do this.
-But, we admit this provides a bit of a chicken-or-egg problem.
-If your motor driver headers are not already soldered, you have some boot strapping to do.
+We highly recommend using the (already soldered) motor drivers you plan to use to do this.

-If you have a breadboard handy, use that to hold the motor driver pins while soldering.
-If not, before you install the female headers, flip the board and insert the motor driver male pins into the holes on the Platypus PCB, long end down.
-Then, while holding the Platypus in a PCB vice or similar,  place the motor driver over the short end of the pins.
-Solder the male pins to the motor drivers but **DO NOT** solder anything to the platypus!!
-Seriously, don't do that.
-Now you can continue.

-Now attach the female headers to the male headers on the motor drivers and then insert the female header pins into the front of the Platypus PCB.
+Attach the female headers to the male headers on the motor drivers and then insert the female header pins into the front of the Platypus PCB.

 ![](img/Assembly/006.jpg)